-For each target in your project (in case of CMake and Gradle projects), CLion generates a configuration that can be built and run, and allows you to configure external tools to run before/after the build phase in a separate UI dialog.
+For each target in your project (for CMake, Makefile, and Gradle projects), CLion generates a configuration that can be built and run, and allows you to configure external tools to run before/after the build phase in a separate UI dialog.

 You can change the executable for any configuration of your choice, or even make a configuration not runnable by changing this value to Not selected.